Why Hiring a Car Accident Lawyer is Critical

 Helpful Car Accident FAQs

-The legal time limit for filing a lawsuit in court for a Car Accident in Idaho, or the “Statute of Limitations”, is 2 years for personal injuries and 3 years for property damage.
+The legal time limit for filing a lawsuit in court for an accident, or the “Statute of Limitations”, is 2 years for personal injuries and 3 years for property damage.

 This may seem like a significant amount of time, but it can disappear more quickly than you might think, between an investigation into the accident, negotiations with insurance, your medical treatment and preparations for a legal case.
 The sooner you begin to take action, the better your odds of successful physical and economic recovery.